|

 offspring to do additional harmony vocals, if deemed desirable.
 Guitar solo?

 Let Paul play it.
-Boom: song promoted to full Beatles status.
 There are

 other early demos where this approach is possible, including McCartney’s